friction2d/friction2d.github.io/_drafts/friction-096.md

 ## SVG

+* Added quick preview
+  * Available from the toolbar and file menu
 * Fixed path `keyTimes` when exporting SVG
 * Improved export SVG dialog
+* Export SVG will now scan the project and give a informational warning/notice if something is not compatible
 * Added `line` support in SVG importer

 ## Renderer